 The process of optimizing sites for search engines has changed much over the years.
 When search engines were much newer, people constantly found ways to “game” the system using shady tactics such as spam, content farms, hidden text on pages and others, that try to manipulate how search engines rank sites.

-As search engines grew more and more sophisticated, they adapted to deal with attempts to manipulate them and some (most notably, Google) even penalize you for doing so, dropping your site in the rankings or even removing it completely from search results.
+As search engines grew more and more sophisticated, they adapted to deal with attempts to manipulate them and some (most notably, Google) even penalize you for trying to trick them, dropping your site in the rankings or even removing it completely from search results.

-Similarly, companies that claim to do SEO, can do more harm than good if they have not kept up with the times.
+Similarly, companies that claim to do SEO, can do more harm than good if they have not kept up with the times, or are trying to provide services on the cheap.
 They also will likely not understand your target audience as well as you do.
 For those reasons, I’d advise to try and handle SEO as much as you can on your own, at least initially.
 That way, if you do decide to hire an outside firm later, you’ll at least have a basic grasp on what they should be doing.

 How Search Engines Work